frenchy64/frenchy64.github.io/_posts/2013-09-03-polymorphic-hof.markdown

 It turns out we can infer direct applications of polymorphic types fairly easily, but higher-order polymorphic types are more difficult to infer when passed other polymorphic types.
-[Hosoya and Pierce](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.39.7265) describe exactly what "plain" local type inference is capable of.
+[Hosoya and Pierce](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.39.7265) describe exactly what &ldquo;plain&rdquo; local type inference is capable of.

 The developers of core.typed and Typed Racket are both keen to develop more powerful local inference, but it probably will require a non-trivial amount of effort.
-Scala's [Colored Local Type Inference](http://lampwww.epfl.ch/~odersky/papers/popl01.html) (Odersky, Zenger, Zenger and Lausanne) is the kind of extension to local type inference type we're jealous of.
+Scala&rsquo;s [Colored Local Type Inference](http://lampwww.epfl.ch/~odersky/papers/popl01.html) (Odersky, Zenger, Zenger and Lausanne) is the kind of extension to local type inference type we&rsquo;re jealous of.

 Furthermore, Typed Clojure and Typed Racket already include extensions of its own to support [Practical Variable-arity Polymorphism (PDF)](http://www.ccs.neu.edu/racket/pubs/esop09-sthf.pdf) (Strickland, Tobin-Hochstadt and Felleisen),